AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

     generic subprogram, e.g., Unchecked_Conversion; and

-  * a precondition on the body of a subprogram refining the one on the specification - this is not usually required in |SPARK|, it is normally replaced by the use of expression functions.
+  * a precondition on the body of a subprogram refining the one on the specification - this is not usually required in SPARK 2014, it is normally replaced by the use of expression functions.

 At the moment the first two features have to be accomplished using pragma Assume.

-The following subsections of this appendix demonstrate how many SPARK 2005 idioms map into |SPARK|.
-As a quick reference the table below shows, for each SPARK 2005 annotation or SPARK 2005 specific feature, a reference to the equivalent or alternative in |SPARK|.
-In the table headings 2014 RM is the |SPARK| Reference Manual and Mapping is this appendix, the SPARK 2005 to |SPARK| mapping specification.
+The following subsections of this appendix demonstrate how many SPARK 2005 idioms map into SPARK 2014.
+As a quick reference the table below shows, for each SPARK 2005 annotation or SPARK 2005 specific feature, a reference to the equivalent or alternative in SPARK 2014.
+In the table headings 2014 RM is the SPARK Reference Manual and Mapping is this appendix, the SPARK 2005 to SPARK 2014 mapping specification.

 ================= ======================================== ================================================ ========
 SPARK 2005        SPARK 2014                               2014 RM                                          Mapping